open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 When the next delta sum reported for a given metric stream does not align with where we expect it, one of several things could have occurred:

-- the process reporting metrics was rebooted, leading to a new reporting interval for the metric.
+- The process reporting metrics was rebooted, leading to a new reporting interval for the metric.
 - A Single-Writer principle violation where multiple processes are reporting the same metric stream.